F&G approves major expansion to mountain lion hunting

-The Idaho Fish and Game Commission formally removed statewide mountain lion harvest quotas for the 2021-22 big game season last Thursday during its annual season-setting meeting in Boise, according to a Monday press release.
+The Idaho Fish and Game Commission formally removed statewide mountain lion harvest quotas for the 2021-22 big game season last Thursday during its annual season-setting meeting in Boise, it announced on Monday, significantly expanding the mountain lion hunt starting this summer.

 Three female lions have been killed so far this season in Units 43, 44, 48 and 49.
 Hunters are currently allotted one mountain lion tag per year, Thompson said.